dotrann1412/hcmus-computer-graphic/lab-02/README.md

 - Select the object by `left-clicking` inner the object.

-- `right-click` to open the properties menu to change the color of the selection or shape to be
+- `right-click` to open the properties menu to change the color of the selection or shape to be drawn.

 - Use `Del` key to remove the selected object.